MarcoMuellner/ghcontext/README.md

 ### Usage with LLMs

-Connect your MCP-compatible LLM to the GitCP server endpoint:
+Connect your MCP-compatible LLM to the ghcontext server endpoint:

 ```
 http://localhost:3000/api/mcp